Skip to main content

 For the first three questions, the AI performs adequately.
 By question 10, it begins hallucinating technical infrastructure that you do not own.
 By question 15, it completely forgets the context of the SOC 2 report and starts generating generic cybersecurity best practices.

 This is the fundamental limitation of linear prompting.
-Resolving this bottleneck requires an architectural paradigm shift from single-prompt wrappers to Multi-Agent Systems (Agentic AI).
+Resolving this bottleneck requires a different architectural approach from single-prompt wrappers to Multi-Agent Systems (Agentic AI).

 The Flaw of the Single LLM Call